Azure/AvereSDK/docs/syntax.md

 # vfxt.py Command Syntax and Options

 This section gives brief descriptions of vfxt.py command syntax.

-Note that options might have changed since this document was created in September 2018.
+Note that options might have changed since this document was created in May 2020.
 Use the command `vfxt.py --help` to see accurate options for your version of the script.

 ## Required Parameters

 For all operations (except the help and version commands), these elements are required: